PisanA/junit-webpage/index.md

 2. Visit the [orginzation settings](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization), secrets page.
 3. Create a new orgization secret with the name `TOKEN` and the value copied from step 1.
 Repository access is Private repositories.

+### Github Classroom Setup
+Once the setup process is complete, we would want to start distributing the assignments to students.
+We will use Github classroom as a method to distribute starter code.
+- Create an assignment on [Github Classroom](https://classroom.github.com/).
+Students do not need admin access to their repository.